 Having tested the receiver with the film, I can say that the sound is really surrounded.
 Thanks to the D.C.A.C. customization system.
 All the sounds are in their places.
 The dialogues feel like they come straight from the screen.
 The dialogues are perfectly audible.
 And all the sounds move correctly across the sound stage in sync with what is happening on the screen.
 What I really lacked was the powerful bass compared to models with a more powerful amplifier.
 And yet I have to say that the bass, although not strong, is deep enough.
 In the scene with explosions, I got the right feeling of these effects.

 The situation with music is very similar.
 The sound is pretty detailed and clean.
 I would not say that there are any pronounced frequencies.
 It is simple but at the same time of high quality.
 A disadvantage, I would say, is the inability to play music from streaming services or via Bluetooth.
 Whether wired or wireless, I could distinguish each instrument in the songs.
 I especially liked the transfer of stringed instruments.
 Another important point that I would like to share is that Bluetooth supports the AAC codec.
 In combination with Apple devices, it is possible to get very high-quality sound even over Bluetooth.
+But this model doesn’t have a headphone jack if you like to enjoy fully immersive music.

 Pros